Sakits/Compiler_Violet/README.md

 # Compiler_Violet

+> SJTU ACM Class Compiler Design and Implementation 2022 Assignment ( MS208 Course Project )

+An Mx* Compiler which abandoned SSA-based optimizations in favor of self-designed magic optimizations.
+(Because I won't take that compiler optimization course next semester.)

-# Violet_IR
+## Violet_IR

-Violet IR is an IR simplified from LLVM IR without guaranteeing SSA in order to achieve some optimizations.
+Violet IR is an IR simplified from LLVM IR without guaranteeing SSA in order to achieve some magical optimizations.

 ### Identifier
 ```